If Your Credit Score is Under 700, Make These 5 Moves ASAP

 3. Ask This Website to Pay Your Credit Card Bill This Month

 Chances are, your credit card company is ripping you off with insane rates, and it’s getting rich off of you.
 But there are other, nicer companies that’ll help you out, including a website called Fiona.

 Here’s how it works: If you have a credit score of at least 620, Fiona will help match you with a low-interest loan (up to $100,000) you can use to pay off every credit card balance you have.
 The benefit?
 You’re left with just one bill to pay every month, and because the interest rate is so much lower, you can get out of debt so much faster.
 Plus, no credit card payment this month.

 Fiona won’t make you stand in line or call a bank.
 And if you’re worried you won’t qualify, it’s free to check online.
 It takes just two minutes, and it could save you thousands of dollars.
 Totally worth it.

-4. Let This Company Handle The Complicated Stuff
+4. Let This Website Help You Handle The Complicated Stuff

 Now it’s time to take a look at everything you haven’t been able to address in the first three steps.
 And you might need to call in reinforcements for this one…